Wago-Norge/wagono-sdk-docker/README.md

 Clone the firmware sdk repository for the controller of choice
 ```
-# run the following for cc100
+# do the following for cc100
 cd /workspaces
 git clone https://github.com/Wago-Norge/wagono-ptxdist-config-cc100.git .

-# run the following for pfc200g2
+# do the following for pfc200g2
 cd /workspaces
 git clone https://github.com/Wago-Norge/wagono-ptxdist-config-pfc200g2.git .

-# run the following for tp and edge controller
+# do the following for tp and edge controller
 cd /workspaces
 git clone https://github.com/Wago-Norge/wagono-ptxdist-config-tp.git .
 ```